herox20778899/MBS-threads/README.md

       throw new Error("Community not found");
     }

-    // Delete all threads associated with the community await Thread.deleteMany({ community: communityId });
+    // Delete all posts associated with the community await Post.deleteMany({ community: communityId });

     // Find all users who are part of the community const communityUsers = await User.find({ communities: communityId });